lithnet/access-manager-docs/installation/migration-consideration-from-v2.md

 # Migration considerations for migrating from Access Manager v2 to v3

-Upgrading your environment from version 2 to version 3 of Access Manager requires some careful planning has things have changed.
+Upgrading your environment from version 2 to version 3 of Access Manager requires some careful planning as things have changed.

 ## Access Manager Server

 ### Enterprise edition license key update required
-If you are using the Enterprise edition of Access Manager, you will require a new license key.
-Enterprise edition customers should contact Lithnet support to obtain their v3 license prior to upgrading if they have no already done so.
+If you are an Access Manager *enterprise edition* customer, you will require a new license key to support AMSv3.

+Existing *enterprise edition* customers should contact [Lithnet support](https://lithnet.io/support) to obtain an AMSv3 license prior to upgrading if they have no already done so.

 ### Community edition no longer allows web app customization
-Access Manager v2 allowed community edition users to customize some elements of the web app such as branding and custom logo use.
+Access Manager v2 allowed *community edition* users to customize some elements of the web app such as branding and custom logo use.

-In Access Manager v3, customization of the web app is an enterprise edition feature.
+In Access Manager v3, customization of the web app is now an *enterprise edition* feature.

 Community edition users upgrading from v2 to v3 will revert to the default settings of the web app.